Internal Grant Guidelines

 - Extramural Grant Development

 - Blugold Commitment-Funded Faculty/Student Research Collaboration and Summer Research Experiences for Undergraduates

-Summer Research Experiences for Undergraduates and Faculty/Student Research Collaboration students are expected to present their results at UW-Eau Claire's Celebration of Excellence in Research and Creative Activity (CERCA), formerly known as Student Research Day, or the UW System Symposium.
-The Kell Container Scholar must submit a progress report in January and a final report at the completion of the scholarship award year.
+The final report for funded student research projects is a presentation of results at UW-Eau Claire's Celebration of Excellence in Research and Creative Activity (CERCA) or the UW System Symposium.
+Student scholarship recipients (Kell, Larson) must submit a progress report in January and a final report at the completion of the scholarship award year.